dangbuii16/donchian-breakout-bot/README.md

 # Donchian Breakout Strategy
+## Project summary
+**Goals:**
+This project developed a swing-trading strategy using the Donchian Channel on multi-asset MT5 data, applying quantitative analysis to optimize lookback parameters and validate performance on real historical data.

+**Process:**
+- Collected H1 price data for XAUUSD, BTCUSD, USTEC, EURUSD, and USDJPY from MT5 covering Mar-2018 to Nov-2025.
+- Built a full backtesting pipeline including signal generation, performance evaluation (PnL, drawdown, trade distribution), and visualizations for candle-based trade review.

+**Result:**
+Strategy produced a right-skewed PnL profile with small frequent losses and occasional large gains, with strongest profitability on high-volatility assets (BTC, XAU).

 ## Hypothesis
 This project implements a **Donchian Channel Breakout** trading strategy, tested on MetaTrader 5 data.